Love and Berry: Dress Up and Dance!: Other media

 Love and Berry DS Collection is a version of the game for the Nintendo DS.
-It features a DS peripheral that can read the barcodes of the Love and Berry cards acquired from the arcade and features the same gameplay mechanics.
-Added in this version is a story mode, a new rival, Miesha (who becomes a playable character in later Love and Berry arcade games) and boys.
+Developed by indieszero, it features a DS peripheral that can read the barcodes of the Love and Berry cards acquired from the arcade and features the same gameplay mechanics.
+Added in this version is a story mode, a new rival, Miesha (who becomes a playable character in later Love and Berry arcade games), and boys.
 Accessories and a specially pink-colored Nintendo DS Lite are also sold to promote the game.
+Unlike the original game, it was only released in Japan.

 SEGA has launched a fashion line of Love and Berry featuring clothes from the game as well as accessories and sundries with Love and Berry designs.
 The fashion line features four collections: Natural, Sports, Lovely, Elegance.

 On an episode of Haromoni@ aired on September 2, 2007, the J-Pop group Morning Musume visited the game's development studio, sharing their ideas on how to improve the game.